The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you’re interested in taking advantage of the Discover it Balance Transfer’s 18-month 0 percent intro APR on balance transfers (16.74% to 27.74% variable APR after the fact), it’s beneficial to evaluate the pros and cons of this balance transfer card to determine if it’s a good fit for your spending style.
-Read on to learn whether or not the Discover it Balance Transfer card is worth it for you.
+If you’re interested in taking advantage of the Discover it® Balance Transfer’s 18-month 0 percent intro APR on balance transfers (17.24% to 28.24% variable APR after the fact), it’s important to evaluate the pros and cons of this balance transfer card to determine if it’s a good fit for your spending style.
+Read on to learn whether or not the Discover it® Balance Transfer card is worth it for you.

-The Discover It Balance Transfer credit card has a few benefits that can make it worth it for the average consumer looking to pay down debt.
-Here’s a look at everything from its zero-interest offers, cash back rewards and unique welcome bonus.
+The Discover it® Balance Transfer credit card has a few benefits that can make it worth it for the average consumer looking to pay down debt.
+Here’s a look at the card’s top features, including its introductory APR offers, cash back rewards and a unique welcome bonus.

 You need a long 0% intro APR offer on balance transfers

-This Discover card offers one of the longer introductory balance transfer periods available—0 percent intro APR on balance transfers for 18 months, followed by a variable APR between 16.74% to 27.74% —as well as a short 0 percent intro APR on new purchases for 6 months.
+This Discover card offers one of the longer introductory balance transfer periods available — 0 percent intro APR on balance transfers for 18 months, followed by a variable APR between 17.24% to 28.24% — as well as a shorter 0 percent intro APR on new purchases for 6 months, followed by the same 17.24% to 28.24 percent variable APR.

 A rotating cash back rewards structure excites you